9,000 Young Catholics Gather in Phoenix for FOCUS SLS20

 Enveloped by vibrancy and energy and enthusiasm, I began to crave a little quiet, so I slipped into the immense room converted into an adoration chapel and exhaled.
 Hundreds of heads bowed low in adoration, worshipful and silent.
 The stillness was thick with the presence of God.
 “Lord,” I prayed.
 “This is a small taste of heaven, isn’t it?”
 I felt surrounded not only with the future leaders of the Church Militant, but I felt the presence of the Church Triumphant.
 I felt surrounded by saints — the founders of all those orders, the patrons of the people and the universities and the heavenly friends who had prayed us all there.
 I wondered if others felt the same.
 So I decided to ask.

 “Is there a particular saint inviting you to a deeper friendship this new year?”
-I asked two young Franciscan Friars of the Holy Spirit (FFHS).
+I asked two young Franciscan Friars of the Holy Spirit (FSS).
 Father Ignatius Mazanowski had an immediate answer.
 “St. John de Brebeuf,” he said, explaining that the Jesuit missionary, martyr and patron saint of Canada had “found” him recently.
 He had asked the saint to give him increased passion and joy in his service of Native Americans.
 “And that’s exactly what happened on a retreat this year.”

-FFHS Father Peter Teresa also knew exactly who his saint for the year was.
+FSS Father Peter Teresa also knew exactly who his saint for the year was.
 “Thérèse of Lisieux emerged in my life as a movement in my soul,” he said, sharing that he’d just read her autobiography Story of a Soul for the first time, and that since someone had recently donated a statue of the Little Flower to the order, he had been spending time with her.

 The friars’ communication director, Dan Ballinger, was thoughtful.
 “I’ve been thinking about those who’ve gone before me — my family and friends,” he said, reminding us that the Communion of Saints includes those not named in the canon.